raquelcolares/Power-BI/01 - Sales/README.md

 * Question 5 - Which countries had the highest average sales value?
 Demonstrate in a map.

-Observation: Filter the data by year, by segment and by country.
+Observation: The data was filtered by year, by segment and by country.

 <img src="https://github.com/raquelcolares/Power-BI/blob/main/01%20-%20Sales/sales%20dashboard.png">